 - You may order supplies through the CURI administrative assistant, through your departmental AAA or yourself.

 - Remember to use St. Olaf’s tax exempt status and save all receipts.

-- Reimbursement forms must be completed using appropriate account numbers and signed by the CURI director.
-An example form can be found here.
+- Reimbursement forms must be completed using appropriate account numbers and signed by your Supervisor and the CURI director.